OnlyJ22/StudyToWGU/CS 109/Ch6.md

 * Helps prevent **logic errors**, **security flaws**, and increases **code clarity**.
 * Start restrictive (`final`) and **relax only if needed**.

-Here is your content on **Static Methods in Java**, formatted in your requested structure:

----

 ### Section 5: Static Methods in Java

 #### What Is a Static Method?